ibm-cloud-docs/vpc/about-vpc.md

 A *region* is the geographical location where you deploy the VPC's services, resources, and applications.
 Each region contains *zones*, which are logically isolated data centers with independent infrastructures.
 You can deploy resources in multiple zones to achieve fault tolerance and high availability.

+## Classic access
+{: #about-classic-access}

+You can set up access from a VPC to your {{site.data.keyword.cloud_notm}} classic infrastructure, including Direct Link connectivity.
+One VPC per region can communicate with classic resources.
+For more information, see [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure).

 ## Next steps
 {: #about-vpc-next-steps}